nrkno/odashboard/src/plugins/Readme.md

 |[IFrame](iframe)|Embed an external web resource in an iframe|
 |[TeamCity](teamcity)|Display TeamCity build information|

+A plugin is a combination of a datasource and one or more widgets.
+A datasource is only compatible with widgets from the same plugin.
+The generic plugin has a lot of datasources and a lot of widgets that play well together.
+The TeamCity-plugin only have one datasource and one widget.
+The Iframe plugin is only a widget.

 # Create your own plugins

-You can make your own plugins to odashboard.
+*If you only need to support a new kind of data, implementing a [new generic datasource](sources) might be a better choice.*

+Implementing a new plugin is easy.
 Loading of a plugin is convention based, using the *name* as key.
 In order for the plugin to be loaded correctly you need to follow the naming convention strictly.

 Note: The plugin *name* needs to be included in the enabledPlugins array of `config/appconfig.js` to be loaded.